GreptimeTeam/docs/docs/user-guide/supported-protocols/postgresql.md

 # PostgreSQL

-PostgreSQL wire protocol is supported by GreptimeDB, which means you can use standard PostgreSQL client to connect to DB instances and execute queries.
+GreptimeDB supports PostgreSQL wire protocol, which allows you to execute queries after connecting DB instances with the standard PostgreSQL client. standard PostgreSQL client to connect to DB instances and execute queries.
 Note that when writing SQL queries, GreptimeDB follows MySQL dialect instead of PostgreSQL.

-Both simple and extended query subprotocols are supported, except for those clients relies on parameter type inference, like rust-postgres, will be supported later.
+Both simple and extended query subprotocols are supported, except for those like rust-postgres, which is in our backlog.

 ## Using psql